 An appositive is a noun or a pronoun, often with modifiers, set beside another noun or pronoun to explain or identify it.

-In the following examples, the appositives have been underlined and the noun being explained or identified is in italics
+In the following examples, the appositives have been bolded and the noun being explained or identified is in italics.

 Punctuation of Appositives:

 - If the appositive can be taken out without changing the meaning of the sentence, set the appositive off with commas: